ReboreExplore/IOCL-Industrial-Training/MSQ_CDU Unit.md

-# CDU Unit of the Refinery
+# CDU AND MSQ Unit of the Refinery

 The production of the valuable petroleum products of the refinery goes through a series of different **primary** and **secondary** processing units along with the associated **auxiliary facilities** like Captive Power Plant installed within the refinery.